wjoseph7/TinyTitansPublic/README.md

         whereas I would have eliminated it as it's greater than one.

-Given that the portfolio is only 25 stocks these differences make a significant difference in returns. # TODO insert statistics.
+Given that the portfolio is only 25 stocks these differences make a significant difference in returns.

 # Conclusion

 Upon completion of this experiment I decided that I'd rather invest in the S&P 500 than TT.
 This is because:
-    (a) The strategy itself is quite volitile
+    (a) The strategy itself is quite volatile
-    (b) It's very sensitive to small differences in the data (c) When you include taxes from rebalancing, the returns drop dramatically when compared with an S&P 500 ETF which would be much more tax efficient
+    (b) It's very sensitive to small differences in the data (c) When you include taxes from rebalancing, the returns drop dramatically when compared with an S&P 500 ETF which would be much more tax efficient and experiences much less volatility.

-// insert figure with taxed returns

 Also, this experiment made me skeptical of using polygon for long term calculations.
-I became interested in the concept of developing a news based trading algorithm, so I investigated this next.
+I became interested in the concept of developing a news based day trading algorithm, so I investigated this next.